aleksyprok/aleksyprok.github.io/index.md

 ## Work/Research experience  <a name="research_experience"></a>

-### Culham Centre for Fusion Energy/STFC Rutherford Appleton Laboratory (Secondment), Advanced Computing Specialist
+### UK Atomic Energy Authority/STFC Rutherford Appleton Laboratory (Secondment), Advanced Computing Specialist
 April 2024 - March 2025

 * Contributed fast-particle physics capabilities to the XGC code.
 A code designed to run on exascale HPC machines.
-Developed at Princeton Plasma Physics Laboratory and written primarily in C++ using [Kokkos](https://kokkos.org/kokkos-core-wiki/).
+Developed at the Princeton Plasma Physics Laboratory and written primarily in C++ using [Kokkos](https://kokkos.org/kokkos-core-wiki/).

-### Culham Centre for Fusion Energy, Fast Particle Modeller
+### UK Atomic Energy Authority, Fast Particle Modeller
 September 2021 - March 2024

 *	Helping to design a nuclear fusion reactor called [STEP (Spherical Tokamak for Energy Production)](https://ccfe.ukaea.uk/research/step/#:~:text=The%20Spherical%20Tokamak%20for%20Energy%20Production%20%28STEP%29%20is,which%20has%20been%20under%20development%20since%20the%201980s.), where the goal is to build a Nuclear Reactor which puts clean energy onto the national grid by 2040.